Get continuing education (CE) course approval

 NAIC self-study guideline:

-The credit for a self-study course is determined based on the word count of the course.
+The credit for a self-study course is determined based on the word count of the eligible topics.
 If the course has ethics content, then we must have the word count for the ethics content, since we approve ethics hours separately.